gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 6. Azure IoT Central or Azure IoT Hub

    For simplicity create an IoT Central application.
-If you want to connect directly to Azure IoT Hub then see [how to set up an Azure IoT Hub (Free Tier)](#how-to-set-up-an-azure-iot-hub-free-tier) and skip the next step on how to create an Azure IoT Central Application.
+If you want to connect to Azure IoT Hub then see [how to set up an Azure IoT Hub (Free Tier)](#how-to-set-up-an-azure-iot-hub-free-tier).
+Skip the next step on how to create an Azure IoT Central Application.

 7. Create an Azure IoT Central Application